almer101/almer101.github.io/_build/html/_sources/intro.md

 # About the Author and Content

 Hello!
-My name is **Ivan** and a MSc Computer Science graduate who is also pursuing a Master's in Quantitative Finance.
+My name is Ivan and I am a MSc Computer Science graduate who is also pursuing a Master's in Quantitative Finance.
 My areas of interest are:

 - Mathematics🧮
 - Finance📈